tombatossals/angular-leaflet-directive/doc/tiles-attribute.md

 }
 ```

-The options passed to this object are the same passed to the leaflet tile object, documented [here](http://leafletjs.com/reference.html#tilelayer-options).
+The options passed to this object could have a lot of attributes, and are the same passed to the leaflet tile object, documented [here](http://leafletjs.com/reference.html#tilelayer-options).

 And that's all, we can see how the map is affected when we change the _tiles_ scope object values, like these examples: